-Adult Neurology is an area of medicine that looks after adolescents from age 16 years to adult
+Adult Neurology is an area of medicine that treats adolescents from age 16 years to adult patients.

-nerves and muscles.
-Adult neurologists are both trained in general medicine and neurology.
+Adult Neurologists diagnose and treat problems involving the brain, spinal cord, nerves and muscles.
+Adult Neurologists are both trained in general medicine and Neurology.

 - Weakness of limbs or face